ParaCoToUl/noarr-structures/docs/Traverser.md

 auto matrix_struct = noarr::scalar<float>() ^ noarr::array<'i', 300>() ^ noarr::array<'j', 400>();
 auto matrix = noarr::make_bag(matrix_struct);

-// note: here we passed matrix (not matrix_struct) in the first example noarr::traverser(matrix_struct).for_each([&](auto s) {
+// Note: here we passed matrix (not matrix_struct) in the first example noarr::traverser(matrix_struct).for_each([&](auto s) {
-	// we still use the bag on this line matrix[s] = 0;
+	// We still use the bag on this line matrix[s] = 0;
 });
 ```